 The EU Supply Chain Act: Compliance With the CSDDD, Applicability & Risks

 Last year, the European Commission introduced a proposal known as the Directive on Corporate Sustainability Due Diligence Directive (“CSDDD”) – or the European Union Supply Chain Act.
-In a previous article (Part I of this series), we discussed the national initiatives ...
+In a previous article (Part I of this series), we discussed the ...

 September 15, 2023 - By Lidia Mahillon, Koen De Puydt